 Is a Secure POA valid indefinitely?

-The validity of a Secure POA depends on the terms set within the document.
-Typically, it remains valid until the specific tasks are completed or until a set expiration date.
+The duration of a Secure POA is determined by the statements included in the document.
+Usually, it remains active until the specific tasks are finished, or a time limit is reached.

 Are there any fees associated with the Secure POA?